Analysis

 With over 5,000 AI Factory customer implementations, Dell is positioned to leverage its experience and insights to guide enterprises through the evolving AI landscape.

-For Gulf and MEA readers, this shift towards on-premise AI solutions could mean enhanced data security and cost savings, crucial in regions where data sovereignty is increasingly prioritized.
+This shift towards on-premise AI solutions could mean enhanced data security and cost savings, crucial in regions where data sovereignty is increasingly prioritized.

 Keeping an eye on Dell's developments will be essential as they shape the future of AI infrastructure.